Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 He's okay.

-Josh Ernest, deputy press secretary, will now be taking over from Jay Cardi, who is out of there, who's gone.
+Josh Ernest, Deputy Press Secretary, will now be taking over from Jay Cardi, who is out of there, who's gone.

-Uh, and I was actually planning on making him walk home from school today, but they'd probably cancel his Obama Award if I was to do that to him.
+When I mentioned that my kid is graduating from the eighth grade and had won the Obama Award, and I was actually planning on making him walk home from school today, but they'd probably cancel his Obama Award if I was to do that to him.

-Uh the people said, Oh, this is ridiculous.
+People said, oh, this is ridiculous.

-That's uh there should only be one graduation.
+There should only be one graduation.

-Like they handed out an award for uh best art and best music, and there was even a best arithmetic, I think, which I thought was rather impressive for the for the age of four or five or whatever they were, uh, that my daughter's friend Philip got.
+And there was even a best arithmetic, I think, which I thought was rather impressive for the age of four or five or whatever they were, that my daughter's friend Philip got.

-And I knew right then it's like it's over.
+And I knew right then, it's like, it's over.

 It's nursery school, but already it's over.

-Uh somebody gets the art award, somebody gets the music award, somebody gets the arithmetic award, but she got the spunky award.
+Somebody gets the art award, somebody gets the music award, somebody gets the arithmetic award, but she got the spunky award.

 And that was it.